YachtDatabase.com

 sail specifications

-The Ohlson 35 (1955) is a sailboat designed by the Swedish maritime architect Einar Ohlson in the late fifties.
+The Ohlson 35 (1955) also known as Ohlson 35 is a sailboat designed by the Swedish maritime architect Einar Ohlson in the late fifties.
 Less than 100 boats have been produced.
 The Ohlson 35 (1955) is built by the Swedish yard Ohlson Brothers.

 Here we would have liked to show you nice photos of the Ohlson 35 (1955).